 Overview

 India is the world's largest democracy and one of the fastest-growing major economies.
 Its history spans millennia, shaped by empires, trade and cultural exchange.
-The country is home to diverse languages, religions and ecosystems.
+The country is home to over 1.4 billion people speaking hundreds of languages.

 Culture & Festivals

-India's cultural fabric includes classical music and dance, literature in many languages, and a calendar full of festivals — Diwali, Holi, Eid, Christmas, Navratri and Pongal among others.
-Food, clothing and rituals vary widely by region.
+India's cultural fabric includes classical music and dance, literature in many languages, and a calendar full of festivals — Diwali, Holi, Eid, Christmas, Navratri and Pongal unite people across religions and regions.

 A Brief History

 Civilizations such as the Indus Valley flourished here thousands of years ago.
-Over centuries, empires like the Maurya, Gupta, Mughal and British Raj shaped the subcontinent, leaving a rich architectural and intellectual legacy.
+Over centuries, empires like the Maurya, Gupta, Mughal and British Raj shaped the subcontinent's destiny, leaving behind magnificent monuments and cultural legacies.

 Cuisine

 Indian cuisine is famously regional — from spicy curries of the south and rich Mughlai dishes of the north to street-food cultures and coastal seafood.
-Must-try: masala dosa, biryani, butter chicken, chaat and regional sweets.
+Must-try: masala dosa, butter chicken, biryani, and samosas.

 Top Places to Visit

 Photo credits: Unsplash — images are linked from Unsplash (free to use with attribution).
-For production, consider hosting optimized images in the repository or a CDN.
+For production, consider hosting optimized images in the repository for better performance.